Moonsong-Labs/moonwall/README.md

 ## Description

-Test harness for testing on Moonbeam, Moonriver and more
+Test framework for testing on Moonbeam, Moonriver and more

 ## Installation